Jehangira: Boundaries

 The mountains of Khawri behind the Jehangira Railway station form the western boundary of Jehangira.
 The southern shore of the Indus River is the border with Punjab, Pakistan.
 To the east are Tordhair town and Ala Dher Village and on the northern border are the villages of Mian-Esa and Jalbai.

 Climate

 The climate of Jehangira is similar to that of Islamabad, although sometimes more humid due to the Kabul and Indus Rivers.
 In the summer, the chain of mountains and desolate areas to the northwest can cause hot and dusty winds.

 Demographics

 Population

 The population of city in 1972 was 3,564 but according to the 2023 Census of Pakistan, the population has risen to 57,011.

 People and cultures

-Many inhabitants of Jehangira are members of various Pashtoon clans that migrated from different parts of Pakistan and Afghanistan.
-Some locations of note within Jehangira: